garywongkai/tp/docs/UserGuide.md

 * The schedule can only display up to 5 user schedules at a time.
 If you have selected 5 people from the dropdown box and want to select a 6th person, you would need to unselect one of the 5 currently selected people by clicking on their name in the dropdown box again.
+* The schedule will only display any timing from the current week from 8am to 9pm.